bazmurphy/postgres-01-l/readme.md

 ## 12. PSQL Commands

 The psql commands are not SQL and are specific to PostgreSQL (although most other RDBMS's have commands to perform similar jobs).

-These commands let you display information, execute system commands, etc. Use \? to display a summary of all the psql commands.
+These commands let you display information, execute system commands, etc.

 `\dt`
 Display a list of available tables in the database